laikw/bankdm-build/instructions.md

 ![studio](img/studio20.png)

-- On the right side of the screen, click on `Pipelines` tab and double click on the Pieplines shown (`BankDemo2-p-sn41sxosn3ef` in my case).
+- On the right side of the screen, click on `Pipelines` tab and double click on the Pipelines shown (`BankDM-p-7cj6qm9kexri` in the screenshot).

 ![studio](img/studio21.png)